rmjordas/awesome-vue/content/projects-using-vue-js/open-source.md

 - [MATH_BOT](https://mathbot.com) - Learn math by programming a robot.
 - [Vue Crossword](https://github.com/Piterden/vue-crossword) - A Vue.js based crossword puzzle builder and filler front-end application.
 Built with [CodeSandbox](https://codesandbox.io/s/github/Piterden/vue-crossword/tree/master/).
 - [Vue Org Chart](https://github.com/Hoogkamer/vue-org-chart) - Manage and publish your interactive organization chart (orgchart), free and no webserver required.
+- [Beep](https://github.com/ModusCreateOrg/beep) - Account Security Scanner built with Vue.js and Ionic 4
 - [Vue CRUD](https://github.com/szczepanmasny/vue-crud) - Vue.js based REST-ful CRUD system.
 Vue CRUD allows you to easily create fast applications such as CMS or CRM.
 - [Vue HQ Admin Dashboard](https://vue-hq.netlify.com/) – A modern admin dashboard powered by Vue, Sass, Firestore, and Netlify.
 - [MToDo](https://github.com/satriaajiputra/mtodo) - Mini To Do Lists with simple auth built with Vue.js and JSON Server as data mock.
-Great as reference for anyone that finding reference about real world
+Great as reference for anyone that finding reference about real world Vue.js
 - [FireX Proxy](https://github.com/Orogenesis/FireX-Proxy) - FireX Proxy is the user's trusted Chrome and Firefox browser extension that allows you to unblock any website and browse the web privately and securely.
 - [VueSolitaire](https://github.com/silent-lad/VueSolitaire) - Solitaire (spider,klondike) imlemented in Vue.js.
 - [Thermal](https://thermal.codecarrot.net) - One stop to all Git repository.